A Collaborative Reasoning Framework for Anomaly Diagnostics in Underwater Robotics: THE AURA COLLABORATIVE REASONING ARCHITECTURE

 \subsection{Architectural Safeguards and Verifiability}

-The AURA framework ensures safety and reliability not through a simple post-processing filter, but through two core architectural principles: prompt-level guardrails and human-validated memory curation.

-First, the behaviour of the \emph{Diagnostic Reasoning Agent (Agent B)} is intrinsically constrained by its system prompt.
-This foundational instruction set is engineered to enforce a strict safety protocol, instructing the agent to defer to the human operator for all final decisions and to transparently cite its information sources.
-This acts as a powerful prompt-level guardrail, shaping the agent's reasoning process to be inherently cautious and collaborative.

-Second, the principle of meaningful human control is the ultimate safeguard.
-Agent B is purely an advisory component and cannot execute physical actions.
+The AURA framework ensures safety and reliability by having Agent B act as an advisory component and being incapable of executing physical actions.
+In our collaborative method, the human operator has oversight and is in charge of any action taken on the vehicle in response to anomalies.
 The human operator is the final arbiter of any diagnosis.
 This human validation is critical for the integrity of the system's long-term memory.
 The process shown in Fig. \ref{fig:distillation_example} is a direct application of this principle: the lengthy diagnostic session on the left is filtered and validated by the operator to produce a single, high-quality training example for the VDB.
-This \emph{Human-in-the-Loop Distillation} process acts as a verifiability filter, preventing the propagation of flawed reasoning into the system's experiential memory and ensuring the AI learns only from verified, expert-validated examples.
+This \emph{Human-in-the-Loop Distillation} process acts as a verifiability filter, preventing the propagation of flawed reasoning into the system's experiential memory and ensuring the AI utilises information only from verified, expert-validated examples.